 It’s a beautiful day and a routine flight over the open fields of Kansas.
 A minor instrument glitch seems to have resolved itself, leaving you to contemplate the scenery.
 That’s until “fire in flight” changes from a POH procedure into an immediate reality.
 You must get much closer to that scenery right away … but […]

-Everyone knows that wake turbulence can upset small airplanes.
+Everyone knows that the jet blast from a big airliner can upset small airplanes.
 LSAs can get tossed around by even a turboprop taxiing past.
 But does the pilot of a 3800-pound airplane need to leave extra room just because a jet is taxiing by?
-What if he must ask the jet to stop and wait while he repositions?
+What if he must ask the jet to stop and […]

 Things were going well: You flew your airplane to an airport few GA pilots will ever see, you rocked a two-day demo for an important work project, and you got a tailwind whisking you toward a steak dinner with family.
 Then your only engine failed, over unfamiliar territory and at night.